 Simon Hicks – Associate Urban Planner, Foster + Partners.

 Nicholas Hugh Goddard – Urban Designer and Programme Manager, HS2 Ltd.

 Charlotte Morphet – Planning Policy and Design Team Leader, St Albans City & District Council.

 Kathie Pollard - Policy and Practice Lead, Scottish Land Commission

-Savini Rajapakse – Architectural Assistant, The Prince’s Foundation.
+Savini Rajapakse – Urban Designer and Engagement Manager at The Prince’s Foundation

 Kevin Roeton - Associate Town Planner, WSP